xmos/fwk_voice/modules/lib_adec/doc/index.rst

 Introduction
 ************

-``lib_adec`` is a library of functions to measure and automatically correct possible delay offsets between the reference input and the loudspeaker output.
+``lib_adec`` is a library of functions to measure and automatically correct possible delay offsets between the reference and microphone signals.

 .. toctree::
    :maxdepth: 1